erichung9060/CMS_Online_Judge/Polygon/README.md

 ```
 chmod u+x import.sh && ./import.sh
 ```
-4. After importing the contest, you still need to change some settings:
+4. After importing the contest, you still need to change some settings:\
-    a. score mode //
+    a. score mode \
-    b. allowed language //
+    b. allowed language \
-    c. contest's start time and end time //
+    c. contest's start time and end time \

 ## TestCase Only Conversion
 1. Copy pack_testcase.sh to that folder